1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Discover the allowed characters for a domain name

-This guide details the accepted and valid characters when you need to create a domain name (up to 63
+This guide details the allowed and valid characters when you need to create a domain name (up to 63

 characters) with Infomaniak.